jump-dev/JuMP.jl/docs/src/manual/variables.md

 2.0
 ```

+!!! warning
+    Some solvers do not support start values.
+If a solver does not support start
+    values, an `MathOptInterface.UnsupportedAttribute{MathOptInterface.VariablePrimalStart}`
+    error will be thrown.

 !!! note
     Prior to JuMP 0.19, the previous solution to a solve was automatically set
     as the new starting value.
 JuMP 0.19 no longer does this automatically.
 To